isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v10i.py.png" width="100%"/></div>

 ???

+## This and next optimisation are quite small.
+Also they share quite a few traits with strength reduction and code hoisting.
+Probably will skip if running out of time at PyCon

 Replacing an operation for another is not always obvious there will be a gain, like the case of strength reduction changing exponentiation by multiplication.